Underwater (comics): Overview

 The story starts with the birth of twin sisters Kupifam and Juz and was intended to follow Kupifam's life up to her death.
 In the story as finished, she is still left as a young child who is still acquiring language.
 The "story seems to weave together dreams[...]with events occurring in the external world[...]Virtually every panel exudes a dream-like quality."
 As the story was left incomplete with Kupifam still a child, it gave the impression that it was about "captur[ing] a state of infancy", but Brown insists it was "about more than just childhood."

 In the story (as left incomplete), we see Kupifam and her twin being born, learning to walk and talk, beginning to learn to read, and start to attend school.
 There are frequent dream sequences, whose beginnings and ends are not clearly separated form the waking narrative, which, along with the artwork, gives the story a surreal feeling.
 In the cliffhanger that ends the last published issue, we see Kupifam being taken away in a car by her father, with the twins' sister Lafa helping.

 Characters

 The characters are drawn in a style largely inspired by cartoonists such as Frank King and Harold Gray.
 While they act like human characters, they are drawn in a bald, alien-like style, with exaggerated cartoon features and blank circles for eyes that are reminiscent of Gray's Little Orphan Annie comic strip.

-KupifamThe main character; from her birth in the first issue, the story unfolds from her perspective.